maretamasaeva/MLProject/README.md

 # MLProject
-Exam project voor Machine Learning I &amp; II
+Exam project for Machine Learning I &amp; II, using the Office Dataset!
+By Mareta Masaeva